jhuang2019/aws-three-tier-web-architecture/README.md

 This repo is used to build high availability and scalability web applications.

-The web architecture consists of three tiers, including web tier, application tier and database tier.
+The web architecture consists of three tiers, including web tier (VPC), application tier (EC2) and database tier (RDS).

+Section 1 to section 4 desribe the steps and data to bootstrap three tiers manually.
+Section 5 desribes how to use Terraform to bootstrap the web tier and the application tier.

 ## References